krokoreit/spTimeHelperPy/README.md

 Additional methods cover getting the target timezone’s ZoneInfo object, its name (e.g. ‘Europe/Berlin’) or a tuple with its abbreviations, e.g. ('CET', 'CEST').

-For more details, see the API reference below and the demonstration code in the files of the examples folder.
+For more details, see the API reference below and the demonstration code in the four files of the examples folder.

 Enjoy